 Real-time user monitoring (RUM) measures one of the most critical metrics: actual user experience as, and when, they interact with their apps.
 RUM constantly observes the system in the background—tracking availability, functionality, responsiveness and other metrics.
 This approach leverages real user traffic to gauge performance.

-What is synthetic testing/monitoring?
+What is synthetic testing / synthetic monitoring?

-Synthetic monitoring is a method used to monitor your applications or infrastructure running in the cloud or on-premises data center by simulating users.
+Synthetic monitoring and testing is a method used to monitor your applications or infrastructure running in the cloud or on-premises data center by simulating users.
 It is an active testing method and very useful for measuring availability and response time of critical web sites, system transactions and applications.
 It works whether you have user traffic or not.

-How does synthetic monitoring work?
+How does synthetic monitoring/testing work?

-Synthetic monitoring, or testing, uses distributed test engines to proactively evaluate the availability and performance of your applications and web properties—even when there is no real user traffic.
+Synthetic monitoring, or synthetic testing, uses distributed test engines to proactively evaluate the availability and performance of your applications and web properties—even when there is no real user traffic.
 With synthetic monitoring, scripts or agents are deployed across the globe at key user locations to simulate the path an end user takes when accessing on-prem or cloud applications.
 The applications can reside anywhere—in the data center, in the IaaS cloud or a SaaS application.
 As long as there is a path to the application from the testing location, synthetic testing can be used.

 Benefits of synthetic monitoring for hybrid applications